Free · Offline · Windows

 1. Download & open your image

-Install Hider free from the Microsoft Store.
-Open a PNG or JPEG file — or drag several files for batch encryption.
+Install Hider — Image Scrambler free from the Microsoft Store.
+Open a PNG, JPEG or WEBP file — or drag several files for batch encryption.

 2. Enter a password and click Encrypt